advaitrc/Assignment2/README.md

 # Assignment2
-This for se lab assignmen
+This for se lab assignment